-- (a) have a written plan covering operating and maintenance procedures in accordance with the scope and intent of this Code. - (b) have a written emergency plan covering facility failure or other emergencies - (c) operate and maintain its facilities in conformance with these plans. - (d) modify the plans periodically as experience dictates and as exposure of the public to the facilities and changes in operating conditions require. - (e) provide training for employees in procedures established for their operating and maintenance functions that is comprehensive and designed to prepare employees for service in their area of responsibility.
-See section 807 for guidance on the training and qualification of personnel performing tasks that could impact the safety or integrity of a pipeline. - (f) keep records to administer the plans and training properly.
+- (a) have a written plan covering operating and maintenance procedures in accordance with the scope and intent of this Code. - (b) have a written emergency plan covering facility failure or other emergencies. - (c) operate and maintain its facilities in conformance with these plans. - (d) have a program or procedures for continuing vigilance by personnel performing operating and maintenance work in the vicinity of the pipeline for the purpose of recognizing and responding to conditions that could adversely affect the safety or future integrity of the pipeline.
+In addition, the operator shall provide appropriate training when required for this purpose. - (e) modify the plans in (a) through (d) periodically as experience dictates and as exposure of the public to the facilities or changes in operating conditions require. - (f) provide training for employees in procedures established for their operating and maintenance functions that is comprehensive and designed to prepare employees for providing service in their area of responsibility.
+See section 807 for guidance on the training and qualification of personnel performing tasks that could impact the safety or integrity of a pipeline.

+(g) keep records to administer the plans in (a) through (f).